 The city of Colombo is home to more than a half a million people.
 However, some who call it home have time and time again had their right to live in the city violated.
 Colombo’s beautification post war removed thousands of people to the outskirts of the city and their homes demolished.
-Viewing their displacement as an inevitable part of development only serves to hide the enormous social, public and human costs.
+Viewing their displacement as part of a development project only serves to hide the enormous social, public and human costs.

 There are a lot of myths surrounding Colombo’s beautification project.
 Not everyone that is moved to the new high rise apartments live in slums or shanties.
 The new apartments are not given free.
 A lot of people who are affected actually have title deeds to their homes.
 Most people were forcibly evicted or relocated without due process being followed.
-Recent studies have showed that the lives of relocated communities have been badly affected and seeking justice is still a daily struggle.

 The Centre for Policy Alternatives’ second report on forced evictions in Sri Lanka’s capital city looks at evictions that took place under the previous Ministry of Defence and Urban Development, where as part of its beautification agenda they aimed to create a slum free Colombo by 2020.
 The report discusses life after relocation to the high-rise buildings as well as the struggles of those still awaiting housing.read more

-The Centre for Policy Alternatives’ latest report “Forced Evictions in Colombo – The Ugly Price of Beautification” raises serious concerns with regard to the displacement of citizens in the city of Colombo due to the Urban Regeneration Project of the Urban Development Authority (UDA) and the Ministry of Defence and Urban Development.
+The Centre for Policy Alternatives’ April 2014 report “Forced Evictions in Colombo – The Ugly Price of Beautification” raises serious concerns with regard to the displacement of citizens in the city of Colombo due to the Urban Regeneration Project of the Urban Development Authority (UDA) and the Ministry of Defence and Urban Development.
 It questions both the ostensible goals and purpose underlying the Urban Regeneration Project as well….read more

 Legal And Policy Implications Of Recent Land Acquisitions, Evictions And Related Issues In Sri Lanka